NikhilRout/c-and-cpp/README.md

-# movie_database
+# c-and-cpp
-Movie database management and search using structures in C
+C and C++ Practice Codes and a Movie Database Management and Search Project using Structures in CC